Skip to main content

 IF statements

-2. Type the statement (what to output if true).
-For example:
+2. Type the statement (what to output if true):

 3. Type {{/if}} to close the statement.